nathancarter/group-explorer/help-src/tu-sheets.md

    [normality](rf-groupterms.md#normal-subgroup) of a
    [subgroup](rf-groupterms.md#subgroup)
    (and the [quotient group](rf-groupterms.md#quotient-group) it computes):
-    * Try the "tell me more" link next to "Subgroups" in the "Computated Properties" section of the
-      [group info page](rf-um-groupwindow.md#computed-properties).
+    * Expand the "Subgroups" section under "Computated Properties" in the [group info page](rf-um-groupwindow.md#computed-properties).
     * Then find the subgroup in question on the list and follow the link provided.